What you will learn

 What to expect

-Courses are presented using a variety of instructional strategies, resources, and activities and may include the following, depending on the academic discipline and specific course objectives: lectures, class discussion, group work, guest speakers, films/videos, demonstrations, case studies, field trips, laboratories, applied practical experiences and other approaches as determined by the instructor.
+Courses are presented using a variety of instructional strategies, resources, and activities and may include the following, depending on the academic discipline and specific course objectives: lectures, class discussion, group work, guest speakers, films/videos, online and blended learning, demonstrations, case studies, field trips, laboratories, applied practical experiences and other approaches as determined by the instructor.

-- English 12 with a C+ or equivalent, OR English language proficiency at the Grade 12 level
+- English 12 with a minimum 'C+' grade or equivalent, or

 - Specific post-secondary courses may be used to substitute for secondary school courses at the discretion of the appropriate departments.